Julien-Fruteau/dot-files/README.md

 ## usage

-Bellow usage is advisable to keep a clean $HOME/.config folder, by having this repo checked-out in a dedicated sub-folder Purpose of this conf is to push/pull nvim updates easily
+Below usage is advisable to keep a clean $HOME/.config folder, by having this repo checked-out in a dedicated sub-folder Purpose of this conf is to (push/)pull nvim updates easily

 ```bash
 git clone https://github.com/Julien-Fruteau/dot-files.git